 Only 4 percent of respondents do not expect to provide salary increases next year—the same percentage of companies that did not give raises this year, but far less than the 75 percent that froze salaries during the economic crisis in 2008.

-“With the job market remaining relatively soft, most companies aren’t feeling pressure to raise salaries by much more than the rate of inflation,” Laura Sejen, global practice leader for rewards at Towers Watson, said in a media release.
+“With the job market remaining relatively soft, most companies aren’t feeling pressure to raise salaries by much more than the rate of inflation,” said Laura Sejen, global practice leader for rewards at Towers Watson.
 “And the rising cost of health care doesn’t leave companies with much in their total rewards budget for pay raises.
 Still, pay remains one of the most important factors when an employee considers joining or remaining with a company; so employers need to be cognizant that they potentially risk losing employees if their compensation programs aren’t in sync with competitive market practice.”

 Big Raises for Shining Stars